rust-lang/rust-forge/src/platforms/zulip.md

 # Zulip

-[Rust's Zulip](https://rust-lang.zulipchat.com) is the primary communication channel of the Rust Project.
+[Rust's Zulip](https://rust-lang.zulipchat.com) is a chat platform used by members of Rust teams to discuss the development of Rust.
-It is used by most teams, notably the compiler, language, and library teams, along with their working groups.

 Zulip can be an unintuitive platform to get started with.
 To get started, take a look at the [getting started